-Over the previous six months or so, my six-year-old daughter’s jealousy to my two-and-a-half-year-old son had been very evident, showing up in name calling and unkind words.
+Over the previous six months or so, my six-year-old daughter’s jealousy of my two-and-a-half-year-old son had been very evident, showing up in name-calling and unkind words.

 I had made extra effort to give her more Special Time and one-to-one time and to enhance our connection.
 I had also used Playlistening to help her to vent some of the name-calling (making a game out of calling each other and inanimate objects these unkind names in a silly and exaggerated way).

 However, she had rarely expressed any underlying hurt feelings relating to this jealousy.